gordonthree/espSwitch/readme.md

-ESP8266 dual DC switch.
+ESP8266 Dual DC Switch

-I’m using an ESP07 module for external antenna. support and the TC4427 gate drive IC to drive the mosfets hard using input voltage (up to 18v).
+WiFi connected switch designed for moderate current low voltage DC loads using the Espriff ESP8266 SoC module.
+Iâ€™m using an ESP07 module for external antenna. support and the TC4427 gate drive IC to drive the mosfets hard using input voltage (up to 18v).
 Any D-PAK N-fet should work, just watch Vgs vs Ids.

 Current BOM: